JustnormalOk/website-text-generation/README.md

 <img width="621" alt="Screenshot 2024-12-22 at 22 28 44" src="https://github.com/user-attachments/assets/0b05a14a-5b18-42af-a4a4-f0ed4a831e86" />

 # website-text-generation
 An AI web chat that has multiple characters, customizeable, free and even open-source!

 # How it works:
 It works when you chat, create character, and even roleplay!

 <img width="1192" alt="Screenshot 2024-12-22 at 22 29 08" src="https://github.com/user-attachments/assets/e7d5336a-266c-42d1-8ac7-7a180ce1920c" />

 // Image 1: The main screen included a characted called Adam //

-So you pressed the chat...
+Chatting

 <img width="427" alt="Screenshot 2024-12-22 at 22 43 10" src="https://github.com/user-attachments/assets/01cdcea8-77ef-4aed-86da-92a41ae7ee5f" />
 // Image 2: A chat with Adam //

 you chat, like that.

+One last feature, it also works in offline, during power outage if you're bored!
+It only operates the AI on your laptop!

 # Instructions:
 **Notice**: This ai website may not work with some commands